J-PAL's response to COVID-19

 The Crime and Violence Initiative (CVI): CVI is now accepting off-cycle proposals for time-sensitive research that tests or supports strategies for responding to the COVID-19 pandemic, including in fragile and conflict-affected contexts.
 The recommended cap for funding is $50,000, but proposals that demonstrate a clear need for additional funding will be considered.
 Proposals will be accepted and reviewed on a rolling basis.
 Please direct any questions to [email protected]

 J-PAL Africa’s Digital Identification and Finance Initiative (DigiFI Africa): DigiFI is accepting off-cycle proposals for projects that will rapidly respond to policy needs in times of COVID-19 and/or make large contributions to informing policy responses to crises.
 We are only accepting submissions that use randomized evaluations i.e. either add-ons to existing RCTs or new RCTs that build on existing data.
 In the case of add-ons, the original evaluation need not be funded by a J-PAL initiative.
-Applications are open on a rolling basis till May 29, 2020 and will be reviewed every week.
+Applications are open on a rolling basis and will be reviewed every couple of weeks.
+If a quicker response is required, please write to us and we get back to you as soon as possible.
 This off-cycle call is open to J-PAL affiliates and invited researchers across all initiatives, as well as to African scholars.
 Funding is capped at $250,000 per project.
 The research topics should fall within the scope of DigiFI as laid out in the DigiFI framing paper, and can be in partnership with a government, private sector or NGO with a focus on sub Saharan Africa.
 We recommend exploring the benefits or costs of digitization in a time of crisis.
 The proposed methodology should, of course, not include any person-to-person physical interaction.
 Please direct any questions to [email protected].

 Innovation in Government Initiative (IGI): IGI is accepting proposals for up to US$25,000 for short-term, quick-response technical assistance and/or analysis for government partners that has the potential to mitigate the spread and/or consequences of the COVID-19 pandemic in low- and middle-income countries, particularly for low-income and other vulnerable communities.
 Application instructions can be found here.
 The IGI Co-Chairs will review applications on a rolling basis starting Friday March 27 and aim to issue funding decisions within 1-1.5 weeks.
 Please direct any questions to [email protected]